Bubble-Protocol/bubble-sdk/packages/client/README.md

 await bubble.terminate();
 ```

-### Subscriptions
+## Subscriptions

-*Note, it is optional for off-chain storage services to support subscriptions, so check with your service provider.*

 Subscriptions give you real-time notifications of updates to files and directories within your bubble.

 - Subscribing to a file will notify your listener function whenever the file is written, appended or deleted.

 - Subscribing to a directory will notify your listener function whenever the directory is created or deleted, or whenever a file within the directory is written, appended or deleted.

+Subscriptions are only available over a WebSocket connection.

+*Note, it is optional for off-chain storage services to support subscriptions, so check with your service provider.*

 ```javascript
 function listener(notification, error) {